idlima/nsf-oce-gender/README.md

   3. The top 10 academic organizations in number of awards
   4. Identified research topics
   5. Award types
-- Examine gender differences in the NSF-OCE awards that went to WHOI
+- Examine gender differences in the NSF-OCE awards that went to WHOI across:
+  1. The top 10 largest NSF-OCE programs in number of awards
+  2. Identified research topics
+  3. Award types

-Ivan Lima - Mon Aug 24 2020 20:54:55 -0400
+Ivan Lima - Thu Nov  5 2020 20:06:50 -0500